 QC Verifier will be able to navigate through all the tabs of the Compliance:

+DD Team Comment - Can you please explain how the QC Verifier would move from the screen 7.a to 7.b ?

 The QC Verifier will not be permitted to modify the contents of the Compliance Form created by the Search Resource.

 QC Verifier will be able to make observations on a Finding inserted by the Search Resource.

+DD team comment - Along with this, QC verifier should be able to review all the websites and add observations/comments whether any findings were noted by the search resource or not.

 The following fields will be provided for the QC Verifier to provide observations.